5 Design Ideas to Modernize a Glass Block Wall or Window

 Yes – I’ve heard the arguments that glass blocks are dated or that they are an “80’s” product – but I’m not sure people who make this claim are aware of how this material has evolved.
 This is not your Grandfathers glass blocks (or your Fathers Oldsmobile anymore).
-The article below will explore 5 design ideas to modernize a glass block wall or window which will you cause to pause about your thoughts of this as an outdated building material.
+The article below will show you 5 design ideas to modernize a glass block wall or window which will you cause to pause about your thoughts of this as an outdated building material.

-• Design Idea 2 – Use textured glass blocks – Adding texture and depth to a design can provide more interest for a shower wall, bathroom window, kitchen backsplash or partition wall.
+Adding texture and depth to a design can provide more interest for a shower wall, bathroom window, kitchen backsplash or partition wall.
 Newly introduced textured mosaic and pyramid shaped blocks (which literally pop out of a wall) can make a unique statement.
 This is the same type of unit you’ll see in an eclectic boutique chic hotel like “The W” – don’t you think?

-• Design Idea 5 – See through design for a crisp, contemporary look – Non-patterned (see-through) glass blocks provide a cleaner look than the obscure type patterns mostly associated with glass blocks.
+Non-patterned (see-through) glass blocks provide a cleaner look than the obscure type patterns often associated with glass blocks.
 This modernistic installation in a purple color has a WOW affect.